kenaebus/CS-210-Makena-Bustos/README.md

 <b>What skills from this project will be particularly transferable to other projects or course work?</b>

+I think skills of updating certain things will help in other projects/work involving C++ as it uses functions and organizing format as well as keeping up with the organizing format of the code in general.
+Having to use different variables and having them work simutainously helps with the project and would help with further ones as well

 <b>How did you make this program maintainable, readable, and adaptable?</b>

+Organizing all code in functions and keeping a main display with input helps in making the code easy to read and I'm able to edit the code easily which makes it very maintainable.
+It's easy to change certain code to test certain instances which helps a lot in debugging code as well.